-Foster care can also be short-term, where the foster family takes in a dog until he or she can be moved into a long-term foster home once space permits.
+Foster care can also be short-term (babysitting), where the foster family takes in a dog until he or she can be moved into a long-term foster home once space permits.
 This usually consists a one- to two-week stay.

 Foster homes are not for people who just want to adopt a Boston Terrier.
 They are for people willing to open their hearts to help Boston Terriers along their way, understanding that he/she will eventually be going to a “forever home.”

 The first step to become a foster is completing our foster application.
 Please read it carefully, as it thoroughly outlines your responsibilities as a foster.
-Once received, we will call you for a phone interview.
+Then email to email@example.com and after review we will call you for a phone interview.